tanmayee30/Nested_XML_Parsing/README.md

-# XML_Prasing
+# Nested_XML_Parsing
-Parse soap XML envelop extract that nested XML to get the particular field of data.
+Parse soap XML envelop and extract that nested XML to get the particular field of data.